Kawue/whide-v2/README.md

 After these two commands all the data for WHIDE is created.

 ## Data visualisation in WHIDE
-For the visualisation of your dataset it is possible to visualize also a brightfield image or a mask of your dataset.
+**Remark:** It is possible incorporate a brightfield image or a mask of the dataset into the visualization.
-If you got one, than save this image file in the folder `modalities` in the backend directory.
+If such an image exists it has to be saved into the `modalities` folder in the backend directory.

 ### Step 1: File changing
 To visualise the created date in WHIDE you need to change one line in one file.